enkb123/rosetta-io/rosetta-site/content/IO_Operations/docs/encode.md

 # encode

-Test that a string can be encoded as base64
+Encode a string as base64

 ## Python